 Is your customer service a strong point?
 Do your ingredients make your product unique?
 Or maybe a feature you didn’t expect is gaining traction with customers.

 Sentiment analysis provides strategic information on your strengths and weaknesses.
 There should be components of your marketing strategy that distinguish you from your competitors.
-That’s one of the benefits of sentiment analysis – it allows you to discover those unique parts of your offering, then leverage them to the fullest.
+That’s one of the benefits of sentiment analysis – it allows you to discover those unique parts of your offering, then leverages them to the fullest.

 Tackle customer service disasters in the nick of time

 If a customer issue occurs, you have to act fast before it escalates.
 In fact, 88% of customers expect a response from your business within 60 minutes.